-This is circular - in effect it is saying that "A reasonable degree of care and diligence is ... the degree of care and diligence that a reasonable person in the position of director of the corporate trustee would exercise in the corporate trustee's circumstances".
-This adds nothing and we would suggest that, as it appears to be redundant, it is not necessary.
+This is circular - in effect it is saying that "a reasonable degree of care and diligence is ... the degree of care and diligence that a reasonable person in the position of director of the corporate trustee would exercise in the corporate trustee's circumstances".
+This adds nothing and we would suggest that it appears to be redundant.

-7. Paragraph 34C(4)(f) - definition of "prudential matters" - conduct of licensees
+17. Paragraph 34C(4)(f) - definition of "prudential matters" - conduct of licensees